hwaaaaanii/hwaaaaanii.github.io/_tabs/Research.md

 # **Research and Projects**

 **This page shares and details the codes and their contents from the projects and research activities I have conducted.
-Most of these projects and research are in areas such as data-driven decision optimization, machine learning, and deep learning.
+Most of these projects and research are in areas such as natural language processing (NLP), retrieval-augmented generation (RAG) systems, machine learning, and deep learning.
 You can check out the detailed content and code for each project through the links below.**

 ## **List of Researches**